-4.1 The Student Protection Policy and Student Protection Processes
+4.1 Student Protection Processes

 - a.
-BCE's Student Protection Policy and Student Protection Processes provide guidance for all employees who work at Holy Spirit School to recognise, respond and report allegations or suspicions of: - sexual abuse/likely sexual abuse of students. - harm or risk of harm to students caused by physical abuse, sexual abuse, emotional abuse or neglect; and - inappropriate behaviour of staff towards students.
+BCE's Student Protection Processes provide a process for all employees who work at Holy Spirit School to recognise, respond and report allegations or suspicions of: - sexual abuse/likely sexual abuse of students; - harm or risk of harm to students caused by physical abuse, sexual abuse, emotional abuse or neglect; and - inappropriate behaviour of staff towards students.